Are you a DIY hobbyist or professional who needs a tool that can cut through anything?

 Reciprocating saw is a tool used by homeowners and professionals to cut objects.
 The most common things to cut are woods, metals, pipes, fiberglass, or even concrete blocks.
 Reciprocating saws are very high-power tools that cut through materials which most ordinary saws can’t.

 The fundamental operation of the tool is simple.
 The cutting saw blade is attached at the front of the unit.
 When powered on, the motor moves the blade back and forth like you would do when using a regular saw.

-Many people also call reciprocating saw as Sawzall or saber saw.
+Many people also call reciprocating saw a Sawzall or saber saw.
 Be sure that you use the right type of blade for each job.
 We will discuss the reciprocating saw blades later in the article.

-What to consider when choosing Reciprocating Saw
+What to consider when buying Reciprocating Saw

 Corded reciprocating saw comes in a 5 -15 amp rating while cordless range at 10 amp.
 Depending on the task you can choose either but don’t go below 5 amp motor.

 Ability to change blade quickly without needing any tools allows you get job done faster.
-It's preferred to have "tool-less" blade change option.
+It’s preferred to have “tool-less” blade change option

 Variable speed setting provides you more control while making a cut.
 You can choose between faster or cleaner cut depending on the task.